 Next time you get stuck, get super-curious.
 Be like a cat checking out a paper bag.
 Look under, over, in, and around your idea from every possible angle.
 Back away from it, then get real close.
 Invite other “cats” to check it out, too.

-That’s what I did, in building and updated my website.
-When I get stuck on what I’ve written or hold onto an image that isn’t just right, I get curious about how my clients may view the site.
+That’s what I do, in writing reports or creating facilitation agendas for challenging situations.
+When I get stuck on what I’ve written or hold onto an approach that isn’t just right, I get curious about the experience of my report readers, clients, or meeting participants.
 I invite outside reviewers, too.
-Both of these tactics make it easier to scrap mediocre ideas and keep moving toward completion.
+These tactics make it easier to scrap mediocre ideas and keep moving toward a stellar product.

 With a few easy techniques, curiosity makes it better!
 Use them by yourself, or with your team: